santiviquez/Grokking-Deep-Learning-Practice/README.md

 # Grokking-Deep-Learning-Practice
-This repo contains all practices made in the Deep Learning Book form Grokking
+This repo contains all exercises of the Deep Learning Book from Grokking written by Andrew W.Trask